Monthly Checklist

 Veggies

 - Keep your veggie garden well fed and watered this summer to help plants stay healthy and productive, as well as being less likely to fall victim to pest insects.
-When watering tomatoes, courgettes and pumpkins try to avoid wetting the foliage.
+When watering tomatoes, courgettes and pumpkins try to avoid wetting the foliage as this encourages powdery mildew.

 - Spray for caterpillars and whitefly with Bugtrol.